-- (a) 75 percentof students who have attended the school for two or more years will score in the Proficient, Accelerated, and Advanced category on the Science Ohio Achievement Assessment in 8thgrade.
-Metric: Science OAA - (b) A greater percentage of students enrolled in the school for two or more years will score in the Proficient, Accelerated, or Advanced category on the Science Ohio Achievement Assessment than students from Columbus City Schools.
-Metric: Science OAA - (c) 8thgrade students will design, conduct, and report on an independent science experiment.
-Students will present this experiment to a panel of at least three expert evaluators, 95 percentof students will demonstrate competence and of those, 50 percentwill demonstrate advanced work as measured by a standards-driven, commonly applied rubric.
-Metric: Standards-based Rubric
+(a) Seventy-five percent of students who have attended the school for two or more years will score in the Proficient, Accelerated, and Advanced categories on the Science Ohio Achievement Assessment in eighth grade.
+(Metric: Science OAA)

+(b) A greater percentage of students enrolled in the school for two or more years will score in the Proficient, Accelerated, or Advanced categories on the Science Ohio Achievement Assessment than students from Columbus City Schools.
+(Metric: Science OAA)

+(c) Eighth-grade students will design, conduct, and report on an independent science experiment.
+Students will present this experiment to a panel of at least three expert evaluators.
+Ninety-five percent of students will demonstrate competence; of those, 50 percent will demonstrate advanced work as measured by a standards-driven, commonly applied rubric.
+(Metric: Standards-based rubric)